riya22410/riya22410/README.md

 ### Hi there 👋
+I am Riya Gupta, a Computer Science Sophomore at IIIT-Delhi.
 <!--
 **riya22410/riya22410** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.